aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/add-watermark-for-worksheet/_index.md

 The following example shows how to add a text as WordArt to set a background watermark for a worksheet.

-{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-Add-Text-WordArtWatermark.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-Add-Text-WordArtWatermark-new.cpp" >}}

-The following example shows how to add a picture as WordArt to set a background watermark for a worksheet.
+The following example shows how to add a picture as WordArt to set a background watermark for a worksheet. <a href="watermark.png"  download="watermark.png">Source file</a>

-{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-Add-Picture-WordArtWatermark.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-Add-Picture-WordArtWatermark-new.cpp" >}}